DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-It is also possible to provide closing of a particular element or make the data grouping of values in a particular column always enabled with the help of the [`closable`](grid/api/api_gridcolumn_properties.md) configuration property of a column:
+You can also use the [`closable`](grid/api/api_gridcolumn_properties.md) configuration property of a column.
+It allows making a particular group panel element closable or permanently enabled:

 ~~~jsx {7-9}
 const grid = new dhx.Grid("grid_container", {